Japanese writing system: Kanji

 Some Japanese words are written with different kanji depending on the specific usage of the word—for instance, the word naosu (to fix, or to cure) is written 治す when it refers to curing a person, and 直す when it refers to fixing an object.

 Most kanji have more than one possible pronunciation (or "reading"), and some common kanji have many.
 These are broadly divided into on'yomi, which are readings that approximate to a Chinese pronunciation of the character at the time it was adopted into Japanese, and kun'yomi, which are pronunciations of native Japanese words that correspond to the meaning of the kanji character.
 However, some kanji terms have pronunciations that correspond to neither the on'yomi nor the kun'yomi readings of the individual kanji within the term, such as 明日 (ashita, "tomorrow") and 大人 (otona, "adult").

 Unusual or nonstandard kanji readings may be glossed using furigana.
 Kanji compounds are sometimes given arbitrary readings for stylistic purposes.
-For example, in Natsume Sōseki's short story The Fifth Night, the author uses 接続って for tsunagatte, the gerundive -te form of the verb tsunagaru ("to connect"), which would usually be written as 繋がって or つながって.
+For example, in the 5th night of Ten Nights of Dreams by Natsume Sōseki, 接続って is used for tsunagatte, the gerundive -te form of the verb tsunagaru ("to connect"), which would usually be written as 繋がって or つながって.
 The word 接続, meaning "connection", is normally pronounced setsuzoku.

 Kana

+Kana (仮名) are a set of syllabic scripts used in the Japanese writing system.
+The term originally means 'provisional' or 'borrowed names'.
+In modern usage, kana are primarily divided into hiragana and katakana, though historically they also included other forms such as man'yōgana and sōgana.
+All types of kana ultimately derive from Chinese characters (kanji): they borrow the original phonetic values of kanji and were developed from simplified forms or components of those characters.

+Historically, there was no strict functional distinction between hiragana and katakana.
+Texts could be written in a mixture of Chinese characters and either form of kana entirely alone without a fixed division of roles.
+This situation changed following language reforms after World War II, which established a functional division between the two syllabaries comparable to the distinction between lowercase and uppercase letters in Western alphabetic scripts.
+In contemporary Japanese, the pronunciation and orthography of kana are regulated by the system known as modern kana usage (gendai kanazukai).

 Hiragana

 Hiragana (平仮名) emerged as a manual simplification via cursive script of the most phonetically widespread kanji among those who could read and write during the Heian period (794–1185).
-The main creators of the current hiragana were ladies of the Japanese imperial court, who used the script in the writing of personal communications and literature.
+The main creators of the current hiragana were ladies of the Japanese imperial court, who used the script in the writing of personal communications and literature, such as the Tale of Genji.

 Hiragana is used to write the following: